Jespinozah/IBM-integration-bus-notes/README.md

 ## IBM Integration Bus runtime components
 1. Integration node
+   - Routes, transforms, and enriches in-flight messages as determined by message flows and message models.
+   - Can be many integration nodes, each running on separate systems to provide protection against failure or separate the work.
 2. Integration server
+   - Named grouping of message flows that are assigned to an integration node.
+   - Each integration server is a separate operating system process, which provides isolated runtime environments for a set of deployed message flow applications.
 3. Message flow applications
+   - Describe the application connectivity logic, which defines the exact path that the data takes in the integration node, and the processing that is applied to it by the message processing nodes in that flow.
+   - Reference message models that describe the data.

 ## IBM Integration Bus operation modes
 1. Express